 At Inka Outdoor, we completely design our campers from the ground up using 3D CAD before a single piece of metal or wood is cut.
-While we still do manually cut metal, weld, assemble, trim & finish by hand – like old-fashioned craftsmen- the large panels, cabinet parts and insulating foams are shaped on our in house CNC router and CNC hot-wire foam cutting machine.
-This ensures that everything fits together as precisely in real life as it does in the computer and allows us to build customized campers with interesting curves and unique features while maintaining incredibly tight tolerances and keeping build times short.
+While we still do manually cut metal, weld, assemble, trim & finish by hand – like old-fashioned craftsmen- the large panels, cabinet parts and insulating foams are shaped on our in house CNC router and CNC hot-wire foam cutting machines.
+This ensures that everything fits together as precisely in real life as it does in the virtual world and allows us to build campers with interesting curves and unique features while maintaining incredibly tight tolerances.

 We borrowed techniques from the aircraft and custom-boat industries in our fabrication as well.
 Composite wall and floor panels are assembled in a vacuum press that delivers 25 tons of pressure, ensuring perfect glue contact and even

-We use all LED lighting for high efficiency and marine grade electrical panels & wiring throughout.
+We use all LED lighting for high efficiency and marine grade (or better) electrical components & wiring throughout.
 You will find

-Once the camper body has taken shape and all the prep-work has been done, several layers of bi-axial glass fiber are hand-laid in aerospace grade epoxy resin over the exterior surface.
-This creates a single-piece camper body with no seams or joints to caulk, flex, twist, vibrate or leak over time.
+Once the camper body has taken shape and all the prep-work has been done, engineered woven-glass fabrics are hand-laid in aerospace grade epoxy resin over the exterior surface.
+This creates a single-piece camper body with no exterior seams or joints to caulk, flex, twist, vibrate or leak over time.
 The final surface is sanded, prepped and then finished with a high-strength, UV stabilized textured urethane/epoxy hybrid that is virtually impervious to sunlight, water, wear or abrasion.
 This is the same material used to coat exposed steel on offshore oil platforms and is available in numerous colors.

 Composite construction makes a camper that is considerably stronger, lighter and more comfortable than an all-plywood or an aluminum clad camper with caulked seams.
 The lightweight, one-piece composite body offers higher insulation ratings for better heating and cooling efficiency, is quieter and requires less maintenance!

 Electric brakes and a removable front leveling jack are standard on all models.
 Rear stabilizers are standard.
-We also provide a 2″ rear receiver for a bicycle carrier or accessory rack and dual 1 1/4″ receiver connections for grill or other items.
-Of course, the camper body has hard-points designed-in to mount your bike, kayak or paddleboard rack on the top.
-The trailer frames are powder-coated for long life and are available in several color choices.
-Please ask about custom mods!
+We also provide a 2″ rear receiver for a bicycle carrier or accessory rack and dual 1 1/4″ rear receiver connections for grill or other items and a 2″ vertical receiver at the front for our own line of accessories.
+Of course, the camper body has hard-points designed-in for our roof-rails so you can mount your bike, kayak or paddleboard rack on the top.
+The trailer frames are powder-coated for long life!